 Breathing this airborne cocktail of harmful substances can cause or aggravate allergies, and can be extremely harmful to your family.
 Research has proven that breathing stale, contaminated and rancid indoor air can make us ill.

 It is essential that you increase indoor ventilation and allow fresh air to flush out harmful toxins.
 Run exhaust widow fans and keep windows open whenever possible.
-An air cleaner with a HEPA filter will also help in sanitizing indoor air.
+An air cleaner with a HEPA filter will also help in sanitizing the indoor air.
 Though it is not possible to remove allergens completely, a great deal of improvement is possible.

 Also, invest in a dehumidifier to keep humidity in check.
-With persistent efforts you will notice that allergies ease and you feel better.
+With persistent efforts, you will notice that allergies ease and you feel better.

 Bathe your pet often

 Pet dander is usually cited as the main cause of pet allergies, but that’s a bit of a misnomer.
 It is a particular protein found in pet dander that is the main culprit behind the whole suite of allergy symptoms that many pet parents experience.

 The common allergy-causing protein found in cats is Fel d 1 and in dogs, it is Can F 1.
 These proteins are present in abundance in salivary and skin glands.
 The allergen protein clings to dry and flaky skin cells and dander.
 Dander and dead skin cells get rubbed onto, or fall and accumulate on carpets, upholstery, furnishings and your clothes.

 Since the allergen is present in saliva and sebum, even hairless animal breeds can cause severe allergic reactions.